fledor/self-align-to-explain/README.md

-# Counterfactual Generation with Preference Optimization
+# Self-Align to Explain

-**Working Thesis Title:** *From Offline to Online: Comparing DPO, SFT, GRPO, and GDPO for Counterfactual Text Generation*
+**Thesis Title:** *Self-Align to Explain: Comparing Post-Training Methods for Counterfactual Generation*

+**Abstract:** This thesis compares post-training self-alignment methods for counterfactual example generation.
+Using self-generated training data, we evaluate SFT, DPO, GRPO, and GDPO on their ability to produce minimal edits that flip classifier predictions.

+---

-A research pipeline for generating diverse counterfactuals from classification datasets, training language models with various preference optimization methods, and comparing their effectiveness.
+A research pipeline for generating diverse counterfactuals from classification datasets, training language models with various post-training methods, and comparing their effectiveness.

 ## Research Goal